1RaY-1/linux-startup/README.md

 -----------------------------------------------------------------------

-# How to install ?
+# How to download/install ?
 Type the following commands in your terminal
 * `git clone https://github.com/1RaY-1/linux-startup`
 * `cd linux-startup`